The Beginning, 1918

 Little by little he laid the

-foundation for a worldwide movement.
+foundation for a country-wide movement.
 At no time during

 the long term of his Administration did he swerve or